ExitoLab/devops-mentee-2022/week-5/README.md

 ### Week 4
 This task is to test your undestanding on creating and implementing IaC using terraform.

-This task will involve you to create a VM instance using terraform and installing nginx server on this instance.
+This will involve you to create a VM instance using terraform and installing nginx server on this instance.

 ## Instructions